Optimal Power Flow for DC Networks with Robust Feasibility and Stability Guarantees: Introduction

-We propose a robust stability-constrained DN-OPF algorithm to address these limitations.
-We focus on a generic DC network with nonlinear constant power loads (CPLs) whose demands have interval uncertainties~ \cite{dragivcevic2016dc}.
-We seek to select the generators' voltage set points in order to minimize operational costs while ensuring the existence of stable and secure operating points for all realizations of the uncertain loading conditions.
-In other words, solutions resulting from our algorithm guarantee: 1)~robust stability (local exponential stability of the operating point) and 2)~robust feasibility (existence of power flow solutions) and security (the satisfaction of all other operational constraints).
+We propose a stability-constrained robust DN-OPF algorithm to address these limitations.
+Following DC network operation practices, we focus on a DC network with nonlinear CPLs and controllable voltage sources.
+We seek to minimize system operational costs by computing setpoints for the sources which rigorously guarantee the following two properties for any loading condition within a specified uncertainty set: 1)~robust feasibility (existence of power flow solutions satisfying operational constraints) and 2) robust stability (local exponential stability of the operating point).

-To provide robust stability and feasibility guarantees, we formulate a \mbox{DN-OPF} problem that incorporates uncertainty and stability conditions.
+To provide such guarantees, we formulate a DN-OPF problem that incorporates robust feasibility and stability conditions.
 Solving this problem is difficult.
 First, existing stability conditions for DC networks are developed to study given operating points~ \cite{liu2018robust}; hence, ensuring stability when operating points are decision variables is challenging.
-Additionally, to ensure robustness, the power flow equation along with the stability condition need to jointly hold for all uncertainty realizations.
+Additionally, to ensure robustness, the power flow equations along with the stability conditions need to jointly hold for all uncertainty realizations.
 This results in a semi-infinite programming (SIP) problem~ \cite{hettich1993semi} that is generally computationally intractable~ \cite{mulvey1995robust}.
-There exist methods, like the minimax robust optimization approach~ \cite{ben2002robust} and scenario methods~ \cite{mulvey1995robust}, to solve a convex SIP problem by transforming it into a more tractable problem.
-Nevertheless, existing approaches either cannot guarantee the existence of a solution to the original problem or are computationally expensive~ \cite{ben2009robust}.
+Tractable reformulations or approximations exist for robust optimization problems when special structures of problem formulation and data uncertainty can be exploited~ \cite{ben2009robust}; however, there are no standard approaches to deal with the nonconvexity associated with the power flow equations.